Revisiting Koehler's experiment of measuring the ratio of the specific heats of air by self-sustained oscillations: Details of our experimental setup

 \section{Details of our experimental setup}

-Figure \ref{setup details} shows the details of our experimental setup.
-The key parameters are as follows: The volume of vessel A is $V_0=2.5\,\mathrm{L}$, The ball is a stainless steel ball with a diameter of 14.00~mm and a mass of 11.40~g.
+A key requirement for realizing the Koehler apparatus is achieving an appropriate match between the ball and the glass tube, with the difference in their diameters being only several tens of micrometers.
+Figure~\ref{setup details} shows the details of our experimental setup, which is based on a commercially available system~\cite{HXWest}.
+The ball is a bearing steel ball with a diameter of 14.00~mm and a mass of 11.40~g.
 The inner diameter of the glass tube is 14.05~mm.
-The outer ends of the glass tube and the fine gas inlet tube are connected to vessel A using frosted glass surfaces to ensure airtightness while facilitating assembly and disassembly.
+The tube and the fine gas inlet tube were connected to vessel A ($V_0=2.5\,\mathrm{L}$) through ground-glass joints, providing airtight sealing and convenient assembly.
 The hole in the wall of the tube was drilled with a wide-angle drill, with an inner diameter of approximately 1.0 mm and an outer diameter of approximately 2.5 mm.
 As illustrated in the figure, the specific shape of the hole is not a necessary requirement but is merely intended to facilitate manufacturing.
 If adjustment of the hole size is required, a thin sheet with a smaller aperture can be used to block the original hole.
-The air pump we employed is an aquarium air pump, model SB-748, manufactured by Zhongshan SOBO Electric Appliance Co., Ltd. (China), with a power rating of 8 W and a maximum air output of 7 L/min.
+The air pump employed is an aquarium air pump (model SB-748, Zhongshan SOBO Electric Appliance Co., Ltd., China), with a rated power of 8~W, a maximum air flow rate of 7~L/min, and a price of less than \$10.
 Vessel B serves as a gas reservoir, functioning to buffer and reduce pressure, thereby mitigating the effects of uneven air delivery from the air pump.